abiodunaremu/openea/README.md

 - **fxchartai_openea.mq5**
   The main EA source code implementing the trading logic based on FxChartAI signals.

-- **datasets/signal_dataset_gbpusd_m10.csv**
+- **datasets/Feb_2025/signal_dataset_gbpusd_m10.csv**
-  Example CSV dataset for GBP/USD signals on the M10 timeframe.
+  February 2025 CSV dataset for GBP/USD FxChartAI signals on the M10 timeframe.

-- **datasets/signal_dataset_gbpusd_h1.csv**
+- **datasets/Feb_2025/signal_dataset_gbpusd_h1.csv**
-  Example CSV dataset for GBP/USD signals on the H1 timeframe.
+  February 2025 CSV dataset for GBP/USD FxChartAI signals on the H1 timeframe.

+- **include/JAson.mqh**
+  Library used by EA to process live data.

+- **reports/v1_1/feb2025default/ReportTester-v1_gbpusd_feb2025.html**
+  Example Strategy Tester report from running FxChartAI OpenEA with default parameters on the February 2025 signal dataset

 ## Getting Started

+### No Code Setup Instructions
+These steps do not require editing code and are for setting up your environment to run the EA.

-1. **Installation:**
+1. **Download Prebuilt EA**
-   - Clone or download this repository.
+   - Download the latest `.ex5` file from the [Releases](https://github.com/abiodunaremu/openea/releases) page.

+2. **Download dependencies:**
+   - Visit [https://github.com/abiodunaremu/openea](https://github.com/abiodunaremu/openea) and download the repository as a ZIP file.

+3. **File Placement:**
+   - Open MetaTrader 5 → File → Open Data Folder.
+   - Place `fxchartai_openea.ex5` in your MetaTrader 5 `Experts` folder.
+     *(Typically located at: `MQL5/Experts` in your MetaTrader data directory.)*
+   - Place the `datasets` folder (with test CSV files) in the data directory (usually located at `Tester/.../MQL5/Files`) as required (this is used only if running in test mode).

+4. **Include Dependencies:**
+   - Ensure that the JAson.mqh file (downloaded per [JAson.mqh article](https://www.mql5.com/en/articles/14108)) is placed in your `MQL5\Include` folder.

+### Code Setup Instructions
+For users familiar with MetaEditor or who wish to compile and customize the EA code.

+1. **Download or Clone the Repository:**
+   - Visit [https://github.com/abiodunaremu/openea](https://github.com/abiodunaremu/openea) and download the repository as a ZIP file or clone it using Git.

+2. **Open MetaEditor:**
+   - Launch MetaEditor from your MetaTrader 5 platform.

+3. **File Placement:**
+   - Place `fxchartai_openea.mq5` in your MetaTrader 5 `Experts` folder.
+     *(Typically located at: `MQL5/Experts` in your MetaTrader data directory.)*
+   - Place the `datasets` folder (with sample CSV files) in the data directory (usually located at `Tester/.../MQL5/Files`) as required (this is used only if running in test mode).

+4. **Include Dependencies:**
-   - Place the `fxchartai_openea.mq5` file into your `MQL5/Experts` directory.
+   - Ensure that the JAson.mqh file (downloaded per [JAson.mqh article](https://www.mql5.com/en/articles/14108)) is placed in your `MQL5\Include` folder.

+5. **Open the EA File:**
+   - In MetaEditor, navigate to `File -> Open` and select `fxchartai_openea.mq5` from the Experts folder.

+6. **Review and Customize Inputs:**
+   - The EA has configurable input parameters at the top of the code (e.g., `LotSize`, `StopLossPips`, `TakeProfitPips`, `confidence`, `MaxDataSize`, `mode`, and `maxAttempts`).
+   - Adjust these parameters and the code base to suit your trading strategy.

+7. **Compile the EA:**
+   - Click the `Compile` button in MetaEditor.
+Ensure that there are no errors.
+   - If errors occur, verify that JAson.mqh is correctly placed and that any dependencies are resolved.

+### Usage

+1. **Enable WebRequest (Live Mode Only)**
+   - In MetaTrader 5, go to Tools → Options → Expert Advisors.
+   - Check "Allow WebRequest for listed URL".
+   - Add the URL: https://chartapi.fxchartai.com to the list.
+   - Run in Strategy Tester (Test Mode)

+2. **Backtesting**
+   - Open the Strategy Tester in MetaTrader 5.
+   - Select the FxChartAI_OpenEA EA from the Experts dropdown.
+   - Set the mode parameter to 0 (test mode is recommended) to use CSV-based signals or 1 to pull signal data using API.
-   - Ensure the CSV files are located in the `datasets` folder relative to your MetaTrader 5 data directory.
+   - Ensure the CSV files (test mode) are available in the correct `MQL5/Files` directory.
+The directory is usually clean up by Strategy Tester when the EA is updated.

-2. **Compilation:**
-   - Open MetaEditor.
-   - Open `fxchartai_openea.mq5` and compile the EA.
-   - Resolve any dependencies if prompted.
+   - Configure your testing parameters (date range, initial deposit, etc.).
+   - Click "Start" to run the EA in the Strategy Tester.

-3. **Usage:**
+3. **Real-time trading**
+   - In MetaTrader 5, open a chart for GBP/USD.
+   - Drag the FxChartAI OpenEA from the Navigator window onto the chart.
+   - Configure the inputs in the EA’s settings dialog if necessary.
+   - Enable automated trading in MetaTrader 5.
    - Attach the EA to a chart on either the M10 or H1 timeframe.
    - Configure input parameters (e.g., lot size, stop loss, take profit, confidence level).
+Set mode = 1 to pull signal data through API.
-   - The EA will read the CSV files, process the signals, and execute trades based on the implemented logic.
+   - The EA will pull data from FxChartAI using API, process the signals, and execute trades based on the implemented logic.
    - Monitor the Experts log for messages regarding trade decisions and error handling.

 ## Contributing